-Care Ambulance’s IT team deployed Cradlepoint’s cloud-delivered in-vehicle routers throughout their vehicle fleet.
-They monitor, manage, and troubleshoot the entire network remotely through NetCloud Manager’s single-pane-of-glass platform — efficiently keeping emergency personnel securely connected to the patient care records and specialized tools they need to protect communities.
+Care Ambulance’s IT team deployed Cradlepoint NetCloud Service for mobile throughout their entire fleet.
+The service includes routing, a WiFi access point, GPS and telematics integration, WiFi-as-WAN, and cloud configuration and troubleshooting, all delivered via an in-vehicle LTE router with 24x7 support and a limited lifetime warranty.
+They monitor, manage, and troubleshoot the entire network remotely through Cradlepoint NetCloud Service’s singlepane- of-glass platform — efficiently keeping emergency personnel securely connected to the patient care records and specialized tools they need to protect communities.

 Care Ambulance Service provides emergency and nonemergency — 440,000 responses per year — services to 73 cities in California’s Orange, Los Angeles, and Riverside counties.
 The company is owned by Falck, a global leader in ambulance services.
 Care has more than 1,400 employees, including EMTs, paramedics, RNs, dispatchers, and billing specialists.

 Care Ambulance was one of the first ambulance services in the U.S. to receive national accreditation from the Commission on Accreditation of Ambulance Services.